I spent years building this tiny home on wheels - and lived comfortably in it year-round for four years - but it’s time to set off on new adventures.

 9 soft-close drawers and 2 cabinets with custom-made leather / brass drawer pulls

-Entire kitchen bank on 11” riser for additional storage below
+Entire kitchen cabinet bank on 11” riser for additional storage below

 Thick 1.5” Birch butcher block countertop and open-design Birch upper shelf running the full length of the kitchen

-4 burner propane range with cast iron grates (3 propane tanks in outside storage bay)
+4 burner propane range with cast iron grates.
+Three propane tanks in outside storage bay included in sale.

-25” under-mount Kraus sink with detachable Kraus faucet (10” deep)
+25” under-mount Kraus stainless steel sink with detachable Kraus faucet (sink 10” deep)

 Large 11 cu.ft Furrion Everchill 12V fridge with separate top freezer and dual controls